 Origins of Kaizen and CANI

 Kaizen has its roots in post-World War II Japan, where companies like Toyota adopted a systematic approach to problem solving and process improvement.
-Encouraging every employee to contribute small changes empowered the Japanese to dramatically enhance productivity and quality over time.
+Encouraging every employee to contribute small improvements helped organisations enhance productivity and quality over time.
 This method was formalised through practices such as the PDCA Cycle (Plan-Do-Check-Act), which continues to guide many modern management strategies today.

 Philosophy Behind Continuous Improvement